E7 and W7 Series Shinkansen

-The E7 series (E7系, E-nana-kei) and W7 series (W7系, Daburu-nana-kei) Shinkansen are Japanese high-speed train types operated by East Japan Railway Company (JR East) and West Japan Railway Company (JR West), respectively.
-They were jointly developed.
+The E7 series (E7系, E-nana-kei) and W7 series (W7系, Daburu-nana-kei) Shinkansen are Japanese high-speed electric multiple unit train types operated on the Hokuriku and Jōetsu Shinkansen lines, and jointly developed by East Japan Railway Company (JR East) and West Japan Railway Company (JR West) respectively.

-The E7 series has operated since 15 March 2014.
+The E7 series has operated since 15 March 2014 on the Hokuriku Shinkansen.
 It also operates on the Jōetsu Shinkansen following the March 2019 timetable revision.
+47 sets have been built, of which 39 are in service as of March 2024.

 The W7 series has operated on the Hokuriku Shinkansen since it was extended from Nagano to Kanazawa in March 2015.
-A total of eleven 12-car W7 series sets (132 vehicles) have been built.
 The first W7 series train was delivered in April 2014.
+24 sets have been built, of which 22 are in service as of March 2024.

 Design

-Based on the earlier E2 series trains, the E7 series trains are designed with a "Japanese" theme inside and out, combining futuristic styling with traditional design elements overseen by industrial designer Ken Okuyama together with Kawasaki Heavy Industries.
+Based on the earlier E2 series trains, the E7 and W7 series trains are designed with a "Japanese" theme inside and out, combining futuristic styling with traditional design elements overseen by industrial designer Ken Okuyama together with Kawasaki Heavy Industries.
 Externally, the roof is finished in a "sky blue" color, and the body sides are "ivory white" with "copper" and "sky blue" lining.
 The body side logos consist of a number "7" in silver stylized as an arrowhead, and include the lettering "East Japan Railway Company" or "West Japan Railway Company".

-Manufacture of the E7 series sets was shared between Hitachi in Kudamatsu, Yamaguchi and Kawasaki Heavy Industries in Kobe; additionally the E7 in J-TREC in Yokohama, and W7 in Kinki Sharyo in Osaka.
+Manufacture of the E7 and W7 series sets was shared between Hitachi in Kudamatsu, Yamaguchi and Kawasaki Heavy Industries in Kobe; additionally the E7 in J-TREC in Yokohama, and W7 in Kinki Sharyo in Osaka.

 The trains have a maximum design speed of 275 km/h, but operate at a maximum speed of 260 km/h on the Hokuriku Shinkansen, limited to 240 km/h on the Jōetsu Shinkansen tracks between Omiya and Takasaki, and to 110 km/h on the Tohoku Shinkansen tracks between Tokyo and Omiya.
 Increased power output enables the trains to maintain speeds of at least 210 km/h on the steep gradients of the Hokuriku Shinkansen.

 Car 12 (Gran Class) is equipped with full active suspension, and the other cars are equipped with semi-active suspension.